srchap78/GA_tech_interview/README.md

 Hello!<br>

 Be ready to be wowed by the power of automation!
+I welcome any questions you might have.

 While the challenege says an end to end test with a certain workflow, I decided to write these how I would if I were to be making the actual test suite.
 This means small workflows (helps avoid flakiness) and certain features get their own test file.
 I also used page objects to help with managing the test suite if there are any changes to the DOM...
 Because now there is one place to change a selector instead of all throughout the tests.

 This was more challenging than I expected.
 Every website is different and what works for one doesn't mean it works for all.
-A big challenge I faced ended up being uploading a .pdf.
+A challenge I faced ended up being uploading a .pdf.
 It kept failing halfway through the upload.
 I thought it might be an encoding problem but nope, cypress just doesn't like my cover letter.
 I used a different .pdf and all is well.
 I wish I had tried that sooner.

 Before each test a login is made.
 This login is made through the UI.
 This is NOT optimal.
 It can take forever and text entry can be flakey.
 Logging in through a restful API request is the way to go.
 While sending the request is not a problem for me, finding what cookies or tokens to keep is a bit advanced for me (but not for long!) without help.
 For the sake of time and the hope that you will not hold it against me, I pulled up short for now on this and used the lesser optimal solution.